Welcome to the JSHmoviestuff REVIEW OF 2018: “it allows us to see things”

-So, as we’re now well into the new year, let’s get started.
+So, let’s get started.
 As always, the films are in release date order and to read my full review of the film, simply click on its title.

 I began the year being gripped by DARKEST HOUR director Joe Wright’s hugely impressive recreation of Winston Churchill’s ascent to becoming Prime Minister of Great Britain in 1940.
 Set over three key weeks in the country’s history, we watch Churchill (an Oscar-winning Gary Oldman) battle against everyone from members of his own party, to fellow MPs and to begin with even King George VI (a brilliant Ben Mendelsohn), in his pursuit of the belief that to negotiate peace terms with Hitler is madness.
 Wright, from the very first frame, instils the movie with a sense of danger and presents these events as a kind of modern thriller.
 The film doesn’t lose any of its power in that regard on a second viewing and Oldman as the gruff but wily Churchill is absolutely superb.